OsandaDeemantha/Search-Engine-Sinhala-Songs/README.md

 ------------

-Following methods has been used as querying techniques.
+Following methods have been used as querying techniques.

 - **Multi-match query**
 - **Boolean query**